NaruSora/ArtiPainter/README.md

 4. Before leaving Krita, click "Stop Painting" to disconnect the link.

 ### 3. Considerations
 1. Confirm that the webui's default URL is [http://127.0.0.1:7860/](http://127.0.0.1:7860/).
-If not, manually adjust the settings.
+If not, need manually adjust the settings.
-2. Do not connect "Start Painting" without creating a canvas.
+2. Do not connect "Start Painting" without creating a canvas document.
 3. Do not paint on the stable diffusion's output layer.
 4. Do not delete occupied output layers during link runtime.
 5. Do not input symbols other than integers in the seed field, as it may crash.
 6. The output layer of stable diffusion and the input layer group are identified by name.
-Renaming is possible in link enablement, but if names change after restarting the link, new input/output layers/groups will be created.
+Renaming is ok in link enablement, but if names change after restarting the link, new input/output layers/groups will be created.
 7. The graphics tablet may experience lag due to compatibility issues with drawing drivers.
 Separating the tablet driver and Krita onto different CPUs might solve this problem.
 8. Efficiency depends on GPU performance.
 Inputting large-sized images may exceed VRAM capacity.
 9. Currently, script execution is not supported.
-For Lora and Addition Net, please use prompt.
+For Lora and Addition Net, please use prompt panel.
 10. To change models, manually switch them at [http://127.0.0.1:7860/](http://127.0.0.1:7860/).